aws-samples/startup-kit-serverless-workload/README.md

 ```

+That's it!
+Your Startup Kit Serverless Workload is now fully deployed and ready to be tested.
+To test it, try the curl commands output by the installation script.

 #### Manual deployment

+To understand the steps involved in an AWS SAM deployment, deploy the workload
+manually.
+Once you have a S3 bucket in place to hold deployment artifacts, the
+workflow for using AWS SAM primarily consists of using just two AWS CLI commands.

 In the AWS Region where you plan to do your deployment, be sure you have an
 existing Amazon S3 bucket in which SAM can put the deployment artifacts, or